10thrangerregiment-dev/Aircraft-Systems/README.md

 The route needs `AFR <name>` and `CP <name> NN` markers on the map.
 They have to be your faction.
 The HMD reads the engine's map-marker list — anything you can see on your own map should be picked up.
 If you can't see them on your map either, they're not faction-visible to you.
 </details>

+---

+## 📜 License & Credits

+Original Aircraft Systems content is released under **APL**.
+See the [LICENSE](https://github.com/10thrangerregiment-dev/Aircraft-Systems?tab=License-1-ov-file) for full terms.

+Dependencies retain their original licensing — see [CREDITS](https://github.com/10thrangerregiment-dev/Aircraft-Systems/blob/main/credits) for the full list.

+## 💬 Community

+Questions, bug reports, or want to help?
+Hop in the [Discord](https://discord.gg/YhQgs2ucGY) or open an issue on this repo.